 To complement the online materials, Princeton also boasts some fantastic prep books, which are stuffed with content review, strategies, and example problems.
 This results in one of the best all-around courses we have reviewed in ACT prep.
 The couple of knocks that we have against Princeton surround their fairly average problem explanations and a lackluster mobile app; however, these two flaws are rather minor compared to the overall strengths of this prep package.
 In sum, we rate this Princeton Review ACT prep course and the accompanying books very highly, and believe this prep package should be more than sufficient to get students a score in the 30’s.

 How much does the Princeton Review ACT prep course cost?

 The Princeton Review ACT prep packages range widely in price from around $200 for the basic Self-Paced course, up to $1,600 for their top shelf ACT 31+ package.

 Does Princeton Review have live classes?

-Princeton Review’s top two ACT courses – the Ultimate and ACT 31+ packages – each offer live class sessions, live online or in-person.
+Princeton Review’s top two ACT courses – the Essentials and ACT 31+ packages – each offer live class sessions, live online or in-person.

 Will Princeton Review ACT prep raise my score?